 The Company's revenue and operating results may fluctuate from quarter to quarter and from year to year due to a combination of factors, including the number of underwriting and advisory transactions completed, the realized and unrealized gains or losses on principal trading inventories, the level of institutional and retail brokerage transactions, variations in expenditures for personnel, litigation expenses and expenses of establishing or expanding new business units or product and service offerings.
 The Company's revenue from underwriting and advisory transactions is recorded only when the underlying transaction is substantially complete under the engagement terms and related revenue is reasonably determinable.
 Accordingly, the timing of recognition of revenue from a significant transaction can materially affect quarterly and annual operating results.
-The Company's cost structure is oriented to meet the current level of demand for investment banking transactions.
-As a result, despite the variability of incentive compensation, the Company could experience losses if demand for these transactions declines more quickly than its ability to change its cost structure, which includes fixed salaries and benefits expenses.
+The Company's cost structure is oriented to meet the current level of demand for investment banking transactions declines more quickly than its ability to change its cost structure, which includes fixed salaries and benefits expenses.
 Due to the foregoing and other factors, there can be no assurance that the Company will be able to sustain profitability on a quarterly or annual basis.